GhanaNLP/ghana-topics/README.md

-# Ghana Topics 2025
+# Ghana Topics

-A collaborative public information project to identify key topics that appeared frequently in Ghanaian news throughout 2025.
+A collaborative public information project to identify key topics that appeared frequently in Ghanaian news.

 ## Project Overview